mishraapoorva/AWSDataPipeline/README.md

 So, lets create a data pipeline using the Amazing Amazon Web Services!!! <br />
 All we have to do, is to create an AWS account and work with a few different services! <br />
 Step 1: Write a cool function to load data to S3 (but remember to implement code reusability) <br />
-Step 2: Trigger an SQS queue as soon as the data is loaded to S3 <br />
+Step 2: Trigger a message to SQS queue as soon as the data is loaded to S3 <br />
-Step 3:
+Step 3: Recieve the message from SQS queue, fetch csv & json data from S3 and show off your data analytics skills using Pandas.

 ### Services Used (- {& for what???}):